jassemb/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

-c - pointers, arrays and strings
+C - More pointers, arrays and strings